bmdanielsson/marvin-chess/README.md

 ### Configuration

 When started Marvin looks for a configuration file called marvin.ini in the same directory as the excutable.
 This file can be used to configure the engine.
 Currently the following options are recognized:
 * HASH_SIZE: The amount of memory used for the main hash table (in MB).
+For best performance the size should be a power-of-2.
 * LOG_LEVEL: The log level.
 If set to 2 the engine will log all commands that are sent and received.
 * SYZYGY_PATH: Path to where the Syzygy tablebases are located.